eamonnk/TestRepo/docs/HOL-Feature_Flag_for_an_API/README.md

      ![](media/5.png)

-3. Select `Web API` template, uncheck the "Host in the cloud" box and click on "OK".
+3. Select that it is a `.NET Core` and `ASP .NET Core 2.0` project under the 2 top drop down options.
+Then Select `Web API` template and click on "OK".

      ![](media/6.png)